 - Cause the City to violate its treatment plant operating permits.

-The program issues permits to the larger industries and transported waste from portable toilets and septic tanks within the City and ensures that the concentrations of any toxic pollutants in their wastewater comply with the requirements of the City Ordinance.
-The program also collects samples of wastewater from all over the sewer system and continuously monitors the system for unknown sources of toxic pollutants.
+The program issues permits to the larger industries and transported waste from portable toilets and septic tanks within the City, ensuring the concentrations of any toxic pollutants in their wastewater comply with the requirements of the City Ordinance.
+The program also collects wastewater samples from various locations and continuously monitors the system for unknown sources of toxic pollutants.
 The program has escalating enforcement powers including termination of sewer service to industries that show patterns of repeat violations with no active effort to come into compliance with their permits.

 Below are the following forms useful for facilities subject to the industrial pretreatment program.